Ukraine imposes new sanctions targeting Russian maritime and defence supply chains

 Trump said consensus had already been reached on a number of issues and claimed Europe also wanted the United States to conclude an agreement.

-On 21 January, after talks with NATO Secretary General Mark Rutte, Trump said outlines of a possible Greenland deal had emerged.
+On 21 January, after talks with NATO Secretary General Mark Rutte, Trump said the outline of a possible Greenland deal had emerged.
 According to U.S. media reports, a draft discussed would preserve Denmark’s sovereignty over Greenland while updating the 1951 defence agreement, potentially allowing the U.S. to establish military bases and so-called “defence zones” if NATO considers it necessary.

 Danish Prime Minister Mette Frederiksen later said Rutte had no mandate to negotiate on Denmark’s behalf and stressed that discussions had returned to traditional diplomatic channels.